MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagreportdisposition-canonical-property.md

 api_type:
 - COM
 ms.assetid: 56b9e7bd-eece-4264-8ee5-a1bcbec4f35c
-description: "Indicates the receipt status for messages that request receipts."
+description: "Indicates the receipt status for messages that request receipts for Outlook 2013 or Outlook 2016."
 ---

 # PidTagReportDisposition Canonical Property